ScriptsOfTribute/.github/profile/README.md

 ### Prizes

-We are working on obtaining sponsors for the prizes.
-More info soon!
+$500 for the first place.
+Prize founded by the [IEEE CIS Education Competition Subcommittee](https://cis.ieee.org/).

 ### Organizers